parthsarin/main-site/index.md

 ## 🌎 social media

-I'm not super active on social media; if you want to get in touch, you should email me at psarin@stanford.edu.
+i'm not super active on social media; if you want to get in touch, you should email me at psarin@stanford.edu.

 [github](https://github.com/parthsarin/), [twitter](https://twitter.com/parthsarin)